-Dearest Gentle Reader, Romancing the Werewolf is right around the corner.
-And it lands on a Sunday.
+Dearest Gentle Reader, Romancing the Werewolf is now out in the world.

 Do you know what that means?